yesiknowjava/theodorecaputihugo/content/publications/2019-marijuana-regulation/index.md

 ---
-title: "The Need for Federal Regulation of Marijuana Marketing"
+title: "The need for federal regulation of marijuana marketing"

 authors:
 - "John W. Ayers"